izzumhd/r_transporter-un/README.md

   94:54:c5:b7:00:9a -> Ps3 stik krtmi
   b0:a7:32:f2:ff:76 -> Ps3 stik yanto

+  ## Getting Started
+  1. Download the main zip file.
+  2. Download the library file from the link above.
+  3. Extract and insert the library file into the Arduino Ide library directory.
+  4. Extract the 'r_transporter-un-main.zip' and open the folder.
+  5. There are many subfolders there, open one of these and open the .ino file.
+  6. dih

   ## Penjelasan file
   | Nama file | Keterangan |
   |:----------|:-----------|